astuka/colony/README.md

 new colonist comes in

 # Other ideas
-change aging from random event into health_max decrease?\
-A single person in the roster is elected "leader" at any given point\
+A single person in the roster is elected "leader" at any given point

 # Bugs
 Find better way of handing dict logic in level ups\